shoui520/shoui520.github.io/docs/shouimethod.md

 If you feel like you are hard-coping right now about reading, here's what you should do now:

 - Find a VN you want to read.
-- Set yourself a goal to read a minimum of `20,000文字` per day.
+- Set yourself a goal to read a minimum of `20,000文字` per day.*
 - Read that VN everyday.

 Do this with the setup in the [VN Guide](/vn).

+*It should be noted that this moji count depends on your current reading ability.
+For me at the time, this was a reasonable goal.
+But if you find that waaaay to challenging, consider doing something like `10,000文字` per day, or `5,000文字` per day.

 Your mining approach should be exactly the same as everything else, [this](#mining-setup-w-lapis-shoui-method).
 Just press the green button.
 Complex cards with full context and pictures are super overrated.